Colpocorto/gauntlet-editor/algorithm/format.md

             W   =   horizontal wrap maze (no wall)
             V   =   vertical wrap maze (wall)
             P   =   find the potion
-            S   =   shot can stunt other players
+            S   =   shot can stun other players
             H   =   shot can hurt other players

 +02   LxCCCxxx    =>